JettThor/Workflow-Operations-Data-Analyst-Project/README.md

-# Data Structure & Initial Checks
+# START HERE Data Structure & Initial Checks

 The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
 A description of each table is as follows:
 - **Table 2:**